Lagden-Development/rickbot/README.md

 - **Bot Not Responding:** Check token validity and bot permissions.
 - **Database Errors:** Verify MongoDB URI and database status.

-Sure, here's an expanded Contributing section for your README:

----

 ## Contributing

 I welcome contributions of all kinds to improve Rickbot.
 Whether you're fixing bugs, adding new features, or improving documentation, your efforts are highly appreciated.
 Follow these guidelines to contribute effectively.